rsairu/hello-world/chickens/chickens.md

 * Bumblefoot - a type of staph infection in the foot pad.
 * Pasty butt - when poop sticks to down (chicks) and blocks ventral functioning.

+According to the [NPIP Standard C - Sanitation Procedures](http://www.poultryimprovement.org/documents/ProgramStandardsA-E.pdf), tools and clothing should stay on the premises, hands should be washed and sanitized after handling, and footwear should be cleaned before entering vehicles.

 ## Eggs